-Length: 120 self-study hours

-Designed in the distance education format and developed in cooperation with the Open College Component of the Open Learning Agency.

-This course is intended for employees and supervisors with job responsibilities in fire safety, as well as others with an interest in fire prevention and response.

-The course materials explore the growing fire safety, the nature of fire, common fuels and ignition sources, hazards for each building type, fire prevention, fire drills and using portable extinguishers and the fire safety plan.
+Designed in the distance education format and developed in cooperation with the Open College component of the Open Learning Agency, this course is intended for employees and supervisors with job responsibilities in fire safety, as well as others with an interest in fire prevention and response.
+It explores the growing fire safety, the nature of fire, common fuels and ignition sources, hazards for each building type, fire prevention, fire drills and using portable extinguishers and the fire safety plan.
 After completing the course, students will be able to conduct basic fire prevention inspections, educate other employees on safe ways to respond to fire, lead fire drills and prepare a full fire safety plan for any organization.
 Students are required to submit four written projects and pass a multiple choice exam to complete the course.
 Successful candidates will receive a certificate.
+This course is not designed for